 Sheet metal laser cutting

 The operation basically consists of a thermal process with which the laser beam melts the material to be cut.
-One of the main characteristics is the precision and cleanliness of the cut edge, which is perfectly smooth and clean.
+One of the main features is the precision and cleanliness of the cut edge, which is perfectly smooth and clean.
 Basically, this technology is applicable to all metallic materials.

-Measures and limitations
+Measurements and limitations

 How you can use it